Yum! Brands Inc. (YUM) Volatility At 1.95%, Should You Add A Position?

 The top institutional shareholder in the company is Price (T.Rowe) Associates Inc with over 30.62 million shares valued at $3.32 billion.
 The investor’s holdings represent 10.20% of the YUM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 23.43 million shares valued at $2.54 billion to account for 7.81% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 17.89 million shares representing 5.96% and valued at over $1.94 billion, while Magellan Asset Management Ltd holds 5.65% of the shares totaling 16.96 million with a market value of $1.84 billion.

 Yum!
-Brands Inc. (NYSE: YUM) is -4.07% lower on its value in year-to-date trading and has touched a low of $54.95 and a high of $110.66 in the current 52-week trading range.
+Brands Inc. (NYSE: YUM) is -3.62% lower on its value in year-to-date trading and has touched a low of $54.95 and a high of $110.66 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The YUM stock was last observed hovering at around $104.33 in the last trading session, with the day’s loss setting it -0.19% off its average median price target of $113.00 for the next 12 months.
-It is also 25.61% off the consensus price target high of $140.00 offered by 27 analysts, but current levels are -22.52% lower than the price target low of $85.00 for the same period.
+The YUM stock was last observed hovering at around $104.61 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $113.00 for the next 12 months.
+It is also 25.26% off the consensus price target high of $140.00 offered by 27 analysts, but current levels are -23.09% lower than the price target low of $85.00 for the same period.

-The stock witnessed a 1.12% loss in the last 1 month and extending the period to 3 months gives it a -0.36%, and is -0.35% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.95% over the week and 1.79% over the month.
+The stock witnessed a 1.46% loss in the last 1 month and extending the period to 3 months gives it a -0.49%, and is 1.02% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.95% over the week and 1.75% over the month.

 Yum!
 Brands Inc. (YUM) Analyst Forecasts